 It’s reasonable to have reservations about using chemicals and compounds to treat fleas, particularly with children at home.
 However, if you decide on a more natural approach, you will most likely have a long and painful battle on your hands and the sad truth is that you may not be successful.

 Having a flea infestation at home with young kids comes with its own risks.
-At the end of the day, fleas are parasites which live off of the blood of animals.
+At the end of the day, fleas are parasites that live off of the blood of animals.
 Aside from just being an annoyance, they can spread germs and even transmit disease.
 Therefore they should be dealt with as quickly and effectively as possible.

 No chemicals or compounds currently used to kill fleas can be guaranteed as 100% safe for people or pets.
 However, most reputable flea treatments have been created with human safety in mind.
 As with any household chemicals, you just need to exercise a little precaution when applying and storing them and always read the label!